kircherlab/MPRAOligoDesign/README.md

 ```

 ### Design from pre-defined sequences with including barcodes in synthesis
-- Note their is some deactivated tiling code based on BED files in this source code file
+- Note there is some deactivated tiling code based on BED files in this source code file
 - Misses filter for TSS or CTCF, but probably easily added using similar code as for simple repeats
 - Recently, we would no longer design with barcodes, but add barcodes through amplification; here only the outer sequences are added to the design